TimoHuebner0815/Set-AzureAdHardMatch.ps1/README.md

 # Set-AzureAdHardMatch.ps1
-Hard match a User or Users to Azure AD
+Hard match ADDS User or Users to Azure AD

 Start like: